csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 - Data analysis
 - Artificial intelligence and machine learning

-Thus high performance computing resources and knowledge are a hugely important asset for any modern society providing a competitive advantage for researchers and industry.
+Thus, high performance computing resources and knowledge are a hugely important asset for any modern society providing a competitive advantage for researchers and industry.
 In the next section a number of application examples will be described in more detail.

 High performance computing includes the hardware
 - fast processors